luftywiranda13/generator-bunny/readme.md

 ```

 #### Select Travis CI, answer `no` to `overwrite`
-There's already a great Travis CI configuration stored in `.travis.yml`.
-You can leave it like what it is because it's already more than enough in most common situation.
+There's already a great Travis CI configuration stored in [`.travis.yml`](./app/templates/_travis.yml).
+You can just leave it like that because it's already more than enough in most common situation.

-#### Publish manually for this very first time only:
+#### Publish manually:
 ```sh
 npm publish
 ```